Farmers' Market FAQ

 You should turn in the application at least three weeks before you would like to attend market.
 We will review the application, available dates, and alignment with our mission.

-Please review the Farm Direct Policy Manual for additional requirements.
+Please review the SFC Farmers' Market Policy Manual for additional requirements.

 I'm a musician.
 How do I play at a market?